tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise2-DataSources.md

    <kbd><img src="./images/dsauth.png"  /></kdb>

-7. Finally, you need to define a `FieldGroup`, which is the request you'll be sending to the Weather API.
+7. Finally, you need to define a `FieldGroup`, which contains the fields you'll be GETting from the scores API call.

    In our case, we want to use a customerID to request score for a specific profile.